 Click to read more about tuition fees at UTClick to read more about scholarships at UT

-The maximum score is 100 points.
-The application will be considered for the admissions ranking if a score of 66 points or higher is achieved.
+The maximum overall score is 100 points.
+The application will be considered eligible for the admissions ranking if a score of 66 points or higher is achieved.
 Further information on assessing candidates' academic performance and calculating admissions' score.

 Applicants who have completed or are about to complete their bachelor´s studies in Estonia should apply via the National Admission Information Systems (SAIS) – further information is available here.

 Applicants with Estonian citizenship who have graduated or are about to graduate abroad as well as international applicants should submit their application using the DreamApply system as instructed below.

 Submit the online application via the DreamApply application system.
 Please be sure to fill in the form correctly with all of the requested information and make sure to submit your application.
 You are required to upload the electronic copies of all the required documents (please see below) to your online application by March 15.
 Please keep in mind that the electronic copies must be made of the original educational certificates that have been stamped and signed by the issuing institution.
 Incomplete applications or those submitted by email will not be considered by the University.